vippsas/vipps-recurring-api/vipps-recurring-api.md

 _Recurring has functionality to charge a variable amount each interval.
 See:
 [Recurring agreements with variable amount](#recurring-agreements-with-variable-amount)._

-Each specific charge on an agreement must be scheduled by the merchant, a minimum of two days before the payment will occur (it is minimum one day in the test environment).
-This is because the user should be able to see the upcoming charge in the Vipps app.
-The user will find this under the "Payments tab".
+Each specific charge on an agreement must be scheduled by the merchant.

-Charge the customer for each period with the [`POST:/agreements/{agreementId}/charges`][create-charge-endpoint] endpoint.
+To create a charge use the [`POST:/agreements/{agreementId}/charges`][create-charge-endpoint] endpoint.
 `due` will define for which date the charge will be performed.
-This date has to be at a minimum two days in the future (it is minimum one day in the test environment), and all charges `due` in 35 days or less are visible for users in Vipps.
+This date has to be a minimum two days (one day in the test environment). in the future and maximum two years in advance.
+The minimum is set to two days because the user should be able to see the upcoming charge in the Vipps app.
+All charges `due` in 35 days or less are visible under the "Payments tab" in the Vipps app.

 Example: If the charge is _created_ on the 25th, the earliest the charge can be _due_ is the 27th (25+2).
 This is so that the user can be informed about the